Oil Builds On Gains As Recovery Picks Up But Equities Mixed - UrduPoint

 And one of the biggest beneficiaries of that is the crude market, with demand for the commodity picking up as people begin travelling again and factories restart.

-But with the world recovery now on track, the 23 oil-rich nations of the so-called OPEC+ group are confident that demand will increase enough for them to open the taps further.
+But with the world recovery now on track, the 23 nations of the so-called OPEC+ oil producers' group are confident that demand will increase enough for them to open the taps further.

-On Tuesday, the group agreed to continue lifting output in July, having started slowly doing so in early May.
+On Tuesday, OPEC+ agreed to continue lifting output in July, having started slowly doing so in early May.

 "The demand picture has shown clear signs of improvement," said Saudi Energy Minister Prince Abdulaziz bin Salman.